Special Forces Group (Belgium): Basic training

 All candidates must achieve 80% proficiency in all tests in order to complete each phase.
 Failure to meet these standards will result in sanctions or elimination.
-Honesty and loyalty are important to them.
+Honesty and loyalty are important requirements.
 Therefore, any candidate that is caught cheating will be returned to unit and is barred from ever enrolling for candidacy.
-A candidate that must stop due to medical reasons may enroll the following year, but the stage at which he may re-enter is determined by a committee within the SFG.
+A candidate that must stop for medical reasons may enroll the following year, but the stage at which he may re-enter is determined by a committee within the SFG.